bedw8/LaTeX_CLS/README.md

 # Install ?

 1. you can clone this repo and copy the .sty and .cls files to the directory of your .tex file
-2. to avoid copy the files to every proyect, clone the repo to `~/texmf/tex/latex/local/` (tested on linux) and
+2. to avoid copy the files to every proyect, clone the repo to `~/texmf/tex/latex/local/` (tested on linux)

 # Usage